-☐ Cover let ter
+☐ Cover letter

-☐ Applicant 's resume
+☐ Applicant's resume

-□ DD-214 (i f the applicant is a veteran)
+☐ DD-214 (if the applicant is a veteran)

-experienc s's story: Applicants must answer the following questions that outline farming and related e.
+☐ Applicant's story: Applicants must answer the following questions that outline farming and related experience.
 Reponses must be 250 to 1000 words each.
-The responses should be included in the application a separate attachment.
+The responses should be included in the application packet as a separate attachment.

-1. 2.
-Describe your interest in this program and why you are applying.
-Describe your agriculture, farming, and related experiences as well as how it applies or could be
+1. Describe your interest in this program and why you are applying.

-- used in this training program.
+- 2. Describe your agriculture, farming, and related experiences as well as how it applies or could be used in this training program.
 Possible experiences might be with livestock, crops, horticulture, machinery, commercial driver's license (CDL), etc. - 3.
 What are your goals for this apprenticeship program and your learning objectives? - 4.
 What are your future goals and how will this program help you obtain them? - 5.
 Any other applicable information.